-In this program, students role-play as legislators and learn that debate, negotiation and compromise are at the heart of the lawmaking process.
+In this program, students role-play as legislators and learn that debate, negotiation, and compromise are at the heart of the lawmaking process.
 A volunteer facilitator takes on the role of the Senate President or General Assembly Speaker to guide the discussion and final vote.
-Make-A-Law! lessons are for grades 3rd through 12th and last 30-45 minutes.
+Make-A-Law! lessons are for grades 3rd through 12th and last 30 to 45 minutes.

-Individuals must complete a questionnaire and be interviewed.
+Individuals must complete an application and be interviewed.
 Selected applicants will be trained and evaluated by Tour Office staff.
 Volunteers must:

 - Complete a five-session training program

 - Be available during weekdays

 - Lead 12 tours or Make-A-Law! programs annually

 - Interact with diverse groups of visitors in a friendly and welcoming manner